 Broken Beach is one of many awesome locations on the island and it is not to be missed!
-The natural bridge stretches over turquoise waters that flow in and out of the natural archway.
-You can take a panoramic walk all the way around Broken Beach to several different viewpoints offering incredible views of this hole in the cliff.
+The natural bridge stretches over stunning turquoise waters that flow in and out of the natural archway.
+You can take a panoramic walk all the way around Broken Beach to several different viewpoints.
+Great views all around!

-The Billabong is a remarkable formation.
-The crystal clear water allows you to see the patterns and textures beneath the surface.
+The Billabong is a neat formation.
 In some areas, the water is deep enough for a little dip!

 Just be careful, there have been some deaths here.